Tapirus: Extant species

 The Kabomani tapir was at one point recognized as another living member of the genus, but is now considered to be nested within T. terrestris.

 Evolution

 The genus Tapirus first appeared during the Middle Miocene (around 16-10 million years ago), known fossils in both Europe (T. telleri) and North America (T. johnsoni and T. polkensis).
 The youngest tapir in Europe, Tapirus arvernensis became extinct at the end of the Pliocene, around 2.6 million years ago.
+In a 2011 mapping of mitochondrial DNA relationships between perissodactyls, the Malayan tapir was estimated to have diverged from the rest of the genus in Asia during the Oligocene.
 Tapirus dispersed into South America during the Early Pleistocene as part of the Great American Interchange, around 2.6-1 million years ago.

 Tapirs suffered considerable extinctions at the end of the Pleistocene, and went completely extinct north of southern Mexico.